chesahkalu/azure_administrator/policy_compliance_with_tags.md

 - Choose the type of lock you want to apply, provide a name and a description, and then click `OK`.

 - Locks are applied to most Azure resources, and resource level restrictions can be applied to prevent accidental deletion or modification.
-Locks can then be applied at the `subscription level`, `resource group level`, , or `individual resource level`.
+Locks can then be applied at the `subscription level`, `resource group level`, or `individual resource level`.

+- When you apply a lock at a parent scope, all resources within that scope inherit the lock.
+Even resources created after the lock is applied inherit the loc.

+- If two locks are applied to a resource, the most restrictive lock takes precedence.
+For example, if a read-only lock is applied to a resource, and a delete lock is applied to a resource group containing that resource, the `read-only` lock takes precedence.

 ## Wrapping Up